mottusemma/JobProfiler/www/en/FAQ.md

 **Are the app source code and data open?**

 Yes.
-The source code will be available on [Gitlab](https://github.com/mottusemma/JobProfiler) and the fully anonymous data will be publicly available throught the [Open Science Framework](https://osf.io/mvzd4/).
+The source code will be available on [Gitlab](https://github.com/mottusemma/JobProfiler) and the fully anonymous data will be publicly available through the [Open Science Framework](https://osf.io/mvzd4/).